ubernostrum/django-flashpolicies/docs/views.rst

       wildcard (e.g., ``*.example.com``).
 Due to serious potential security issues, it is strongly recommended that you not use wildcard domain values.

+.. function:: no_access(request)

+   A Flash cross-domain policy which permits no access of any kind, via a metapolicy declaration disallowing all policy files.

+   Note that this view, if used, must be the master policy for the domain, and so must be served from the URL ``/crossdomain.xml`` on the domain: setting metapolicy information in other policy files is forbidden by the cross-domain policy specification.